YoogottamK/SpaceApps2020/README.md

 The game takes a moment to load initially.

-Tested on Firefox and Chrome on Linux and Windows
+Tested on Firefox and Chrome on Linux and Windows, and Safari on MacOS